K15t/spark-build/README.md

 - karmaConfigFileTemplate (default configuration under build)
 - jscsrc (Rule set to enforce best practices for java script, default configuration under build)

+NOTE: The usage of Karam requires to add the desired dependencies to your project package.json!

 ## Tips